FILTER(OPCSDEFS) Optical Printer Control System FILTER(OPCSDEFS)

 'filter wheel'.
 These settings configure the AUTOFILT(OPCS) command.

 Most filter wheels usually have 20 filters.
-If the motor controling it
+If the controlling motor

 is 2000 pulses per revolution, and the motor is geared 1:1, then it